 - It’s a mobile ready world

 Not only did mobile readiness fully arrive in 2014, it was also the year when the vast majority of Americans window shop online before ultimately making a purchase.
 In other words, most people are checking out online shops for their research regardless of where they ultimately make a purchase.
-Plus, Amazon is a beloved shopping site not just for the vast inventory, user interface and low prices, but also for those famous reviews (find out what The Huffington Post considers the best review ever).
+Plus, Amazon is a beloved shopping site not just for the vast inventory, user interface and low prices, but also for famous reviews.

 - It’s the biggest e-tailer

 If you’re going to optimize for a shopping search engine, it may as well be the biggest one.
 Just like Google sets the standard for best SEO practices for “regular” search engines, Amazon likely will for shopping search engines.
 It’s a simple game of numbers, and you already know that Amazon’s “competition” will follow the leader to achieve their best results.